gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Around him, soldiers and villagers bowed their heads and murmured, "That will be my thanks."
 In ones and twos they stepped forward to light candles from the funeral flames, then turned toward home.
 One of the soldiers wept openly and without shame.
-Noxy saw Thokmay wipe tears from his cheek and then straighten his back and square his shoulders, cupping his candle to shelter it from the wind so that it could in turn be his shield against the darkness.
+Noxy saw Private Thokmay wipe tears from his cheek and then straighten his back and square his shoulders, cupping his candle to shelter it from the wind so that it could in turn be his shield against the darkness.

 It was as solemn a moment as she could remember, which is why her heart sank when they rounded the corner and saw the *tralpa* standing in front of the gate